charlyknz/SpeciesContributionToStability/README.md

 Download/Clone the project, set the working directory to the project location.

-The R environment (package versions + R version) used to develop the code is documented in the renv.lock-file contained in the repository and in the README on Zenodo.
+The R environment (package versions + R version) used to develop the code is documented in the renv.lock-file contained in the repository.
 Package versions can either be looked up in the renv.lock-file or the entire session can be restored by installing the renv-package and running renv::restore() after opening the project.
 Depending on the R version on your local device, restoring the renv will return errors, then please install packages one by one as indicated in the **Main.R** script.

 All scripts should then work as they are, if the required input-files are in the correct locations (look at the file paths specified in the scripts)